- Danny Masterson is most famously known for playing Hyde in That 70’s Show alongside Ashton Kutcher & Mila Kunis.

 4. Danny is married and has a daughter.

-He began dating model and fellow Scientologist Bijou Phillips in 2005.
+He began dating model and fellow Scientologist Bijou Phillips, 42, in 2005.
 She is the daughter of the late The Mamas and the Papas musician/songwriter John Phillips and actress Geneviève Waïte.
-The pair married in 20011 and welcomed their first and only child, daughter Fiona on Feb.
+Danny and Bijou married in 2011 and welcomed their first and only child, daughter Fiona on Feb.
 14, 2014.
 On June 12, 2020, Bijou shared an Instagram family photo showing Fiona in a cap and gown after graduating from kindergarten.
-The 40-year-old deleted her IG account on June 17, following the D.A.’s charges against Danny.
+Bijou deleted her IG account on June 17, following the D.A.’s charges against Danny.

 5. Danny has strongly denied the rape accusations against him.

 Upon being let go from The Ranch in Dec.
 2017, Danny released a statement that read: “From day one, I have denied the outrageous allegations against me.
 Law enforcement investigated these claims more than 15 years ago and determined them to be without merit.
 I have never been charged with a crime, let alone convicted of one.
 In this country, you are presumed innocent until proven guilty.
 However, in the current climate, it seems as if you are presumed guilty the moment you are accused.
 I understand and look forward to clearing my name once and for all.”